Skip to main content

 .removeNoDigit()

-this.utils.removeNoDigit(string) - the method takes a string, removes everything except digits from it, and returns the result.
+this.utils.removeNoDigit(string) - the method takes a string, removes everything except digits from it, and returns the result

 .removeComma()

-this.utils.removeComma(string) - the method takes a string, removes characters such as .,\r\n from it, and returns the result.
+this.utils.removeComma(string) - the method takes a string, removes such characters as .,\r\n and returns the result

 this.sessionManager.*